Jet004/appoint-me/README.md

 - profile page
     - Finish display of appointment / payment history
+    - Check that edit and delete buttons only visible on temp/own accounts. businessRep can not see buttons for "user"

 - ADMIN PANEL
     - Services blurb - description to include on the services page